openfoodfacts/food-logging/README.md

             <td><pre>"unit": "ml"</pre></td>
         </tr>
         <tr>
-            <td>{facet}</td>
+            <td>facets</td>
-            <td>The property name will be a facet type as defined in this standard (TBA). e.g. "protein", "carbohydrates-total", "vitamin-b12", "energy-kj".
+            <td>An object where the property names will be a facet code as defined in this standard (TBA). e.g. "protein", "carbohydrates-total", "vitamin-b12", "energy-kj".
 The value will in grams in most cases but energy will be in kJ or kcal</td>
             <td>
+<pre>"facets": {
-<pre>"protein": 0,
+    "protein": 0,
     "iron": 0.02,
-"vitamin-b12": 1.2e-6</pre>
+    "vitamin-b12": 1.2e-6
+}</pre>
             </td>
         </tr>
         <tr>